 The University is governed by a 43-member Board of Trustees (currently there are two vacancies).
 The Board elects its own members and each member serves a five-year term with no limit on the number of terms, except that one member is nominated by the University Alumni Association and elected by the Board of Trustees for a two-year term.
 The present Board consists of 34 lay persons and seven clergy/religious.
-The President of the University, the Archbishop of Saint Paul and Minneapolis and the Vicar General of the Archbishop and Paul and Minneapolis are ex officio members of the Board of Trustees.
-The Archbishop and Vicar General are also the Chair and Vice Chair, respectively, by virtue of their positions.
+The President of the University, the Archbishop of Saint Paul and Minneapolis and the Vicar General of the Archbishop and Vicar General are also the Chair and Vice Chair, respectively, by virtue of their positions.